ASSASSINATION ARCHIVES

 Dag Hammarskjöld, Secretary-General of the United Nations from April 1953 until his death in a plane crash in September 1961.

-Courtesy of Susan Williams:
+Courtesy of Dr. Susan Williams:

 On 30 December 2022, the UN General Assembly passed Resolution A/77/L.31, which authorises the renewal of the UN’s ‘Investigation into the conditions and circumstances resulting in the tragic death of Dag Hammarskjöld and of the members of the party accompanying him.’
 It further authorises the reappointment of the Eminent Person, Judge Mohamed Chande Othman, to lead the investigation.